yancong/datacenter/index.md

 If you'd like to explore other data center-dense areas in Amsterdam together, please also reach out to me!

 ***NEW!***
 I created a zine using [a web2print template built with Paged.js](https://gitlab.coko.foundation/pagedjs/starter-kits)!
-You can [download the zip and follow the instructions to print from your browser](https://yancong.github.io/datacenter/Data%20Center%20Walk%20zine%20for%20print.zip).
-Or [download the for-screen pdf](https://yancong.github.io/datacenter/Data%20Center%20Walk%20zine%20for%20screen.pdf).
+You can [download the folder and follow the instructions to print from your browser](https://github.com/yancong/datacenter/tree/zine).
+Or [download the for-screen pdf](https://github.com/yancong/datacenter/blob/gh-pages/zine_for_screen.pdf).

 Making this zine is not only an experiment of web-to-print, it is also a learning experience on how to work and publish without The Cloud.